asagi4/comfyui-prompt-control/README.md

 ## Advanced CLIP encoding

-If you use `PCEncodeSchedule` or `PCEncodePrompt`. advanced encodings are available automatically.
+If you use `PCEncodeSchedule` or `PCEncodeSingle`. advanced encodings are available automatically.
 Thanks to BlenderNeko for the original code.

 You can use the syntax `STYLE(weight_interpretation, normalization)` in a prompt to affect how prompts are interpreted.